0xf0f/codenode/CONTRIBUTING.md

 - Run `python -m tools.run_tests` to run tests.

 ## Generating docs
+- Changes to readmes should be done using the templates in the docs/ folder
 - Run `python -m tools.generate_readmes` to create README files.
+- Must be run using python >=3.9

 ## Pushing to PyPI
 - Create and activate a venv, then install `twine` inside it